Marco Polo: Assessments

 In 2012, the University of Tübingen Sinologist and historian Hans Ulrich Vogel released a detailed analysis of Polo's description of currencies, salt production and revenues, and argued that the evidence supports his presence in China because he included details which he could not have otherwise known.
 Vogel noted that no other Western, Arab, or Persian sources have given such accurate and unique details about the currencies of China, for example, the shape and size of the paper, the use of seals, the various denominations of paper money as well as variations in currency usage in different regions of China, such as the use of cowry shells in Yunnan, details supported by archaeological evidence and Chinese sources compiled long after the Polos had left China.
 His accounts of salt production and revenues from the salt monopoly are also accurate, and accord with Chinese documents of the Yuan era.

 Economic historian Mark Elvin, in his preface to Vogel's 2013 monograph, concludes that Vogel "demonstrates by specific example after specific example the ultimately overwhelming probability of the broad authenticity" of Polo's account.
 Many problems were caused by the oral transmission of the original text and the proliferation of significantly different hand-copied manuscripts.
 For instance, did Polo exert "political authority" (seignora) in Yangzhou or merely "sojourn" (sejourna) there?
 Elvin concludes that "those who doubted, although mistaken, were not always being casual or foolish", but "the case as a whole had now been closed": the book is, "in essence, authentic, and, when used with care, in broad terms to be trusted as a serious though obviously not always final, witness."

 Legacy

 Further exploration

 Other lesser-known European explorers had already travelled to China, such as Giovanni da Pian del Carpine, but Polo's book meant that his journey was the first to be widely known.
-Christopher Columbus was inspired enough by Polo's description of the Far East to want to visit those lands for himself; a copy of the book was among his belongings, with handwritten annotations.
+Christopher Columbus was inspired enough by Polo's description of the Far East to want to visit those lands for himself.
+A copy of Polo's book was among his belongings, with handwritten annotations.

 Bento de Góis, inspired by Polo's writings of a Christian kingdom in the east, travelled 4000 mi in three years across Central Asia.
-He never found the kingdom but ended his travels at the Great Wall of China in 1605, proving that Cathay was what Matteo Ricci (1552–1610) called "China".
+He never found the kingdom but ended his travels at the Great Wall of China in 1605, proving that Cathay was what Matteo Ricci (1552–1610) called China.